sposth/CAIPs/CAIPs/caip-74.md

 ### Signature Verification

 To verify a signature of a CACAO the varsig specification is followed.
-Before verifying the signature the `content_multicodec` must be used to compute the digest used by the hash function and signature verification algorithm.
+Before verifying the signature, the `content_multicodec` must be used to compute the digest used by the hash function and signature verification algorithm.
 Below the `content_multicodec` is described for `0xd510`, `0xd51e`, and `0xd001`.

 #### Content encoding: SIWx + ReCap

-In order to verify the signature we first need to reconstruct the message that was signed.
+In order to verify the signature, we first need to reconstruct the message that was signed.
 For *caip122-eip191* (`0xd51e`) and *caip122* (`0xd510`) we can start with the shared steps.

 **Reconstruct ReCap data**